 Courtney works as part of a highly skilled team and collaborates with Occupational Therapists, Physiotherapists, Speech-Language Pathologists, Psychologists and General Family Practitioners.
 She also works with various funding agencies.

 Outside of work she likes to play with her four-legged friends or curl up on the couch with a book full of brain games.

-When not at work Emily likes to unwind by going to the cottage and teaching her dog new tricks.
+When not at work Emily likes to unwind by going to the cottage, doing yoga, and spending time with her two boys.